Where to Stay in Kefalonia: Best Areas and Hotels

 If you are looking for something quieter, Gradakia and a number of other smaller beaches line the northern coast of the town, all with their own offerings of beach bars and sea front restaurants.

-Best Places to Stay in Lassi
+Where to Stay in Lassi:

 Thalassa Boutique Hotel is situated 250 m from the sandy beach of Makris Yialos.
 This boutique hotel features a lovely swimming pool and rooms boasting beautiful views over the sea from their balconies.
 Conveniently located in the centre of Lassi village, Thalassa Hotel is close to many bars, restaurants and shops.